Last Modified: November 18, 2014

 No judicial proceeding by a Party relating to the subject matter of the arbitration will be deemed a waiver of the Party’s right to arbitrate.

-The Parties agree that neither eQuibbly, its employees and officers and directors, nor any arbitrator or Judge will be liable to any Party in any action for damages or injunctive relief for any act or omission in connection with an arbitration or the provision of services by eQuibbly.
+The Parties agree that neither eQuibbly, its employees and officers and directors, nor any arbitrator will be liable to any Party in any action for damages or injunctive relief for any act or omission in connection with an arbitration or the provision of services by eQuibbly.

-The Parties agree that they will not call eQuibbly, its employees or officers or directors, or any arbitrator or Judge as a witness in any litigation or any other proceeding relating to an arbitration.
-The Parties agree that the arbitrator, Judge, eQuibbly, its employees and officers and directors, are incompetent to testify as witnesses in any such proceeding.
+The Parties agree that they will not call eQuibbly, its employees or officers or directors, or any arbitrator as a witness in any litigation or any other proceeding relating to an arbitration.
+The Parties agree that the arbitrator, eQuibbly, its employees and officers and directors, are incompetent to testify as witnesses in any such proceeding.

 The expenses of a witness for either side will be paid by the Party producing such witness.